fin-ger/building-a-distributed-wamp-router/paper/paper.md

 ## Consensus Algorithms

 There exist two major consensus algorithms: Paxos and Raft.
 In general, raft is considered easier to understand and provides a more general solution for state synchronization.
-As the goal of this paper is not to implement one of these consensus algorithms but rather use one of them to implement a distributed WAMP routing application, raft was selected as there already exists an implementation for the Rust programming language called `raft-rs`.
+As the goal of this paper is not to implement one of these consensus algorithms but rather use one of them to implement a distributed WAMP routing application, Raft was selected as there already exists an implementation for the Rust programming language called `raft-rs`.
 The `raft-rs` library is also used in TiKV and TiDB which are part of the Cloud Native Computing Foundation (CNCF).
 The `raft-rs` library is maintained and developed by Pingcap who also own TiKV and TiDB.
 This leads to the decision to use `raft-rs` for state synchronization between WAMP router replicas.

 # Implementing a WAMP-Router